s1vax/Pwnagotchi/README.md

 <br>

 ### 💻 Firmware
    - Several websites offer different versions of pwnagotchi.
-In this repository, we will use the firmware located in the #firmware folder.
+In this repository, we will use the firmware located in: https://drive.google.com/drive/folders/10-VbyraY9a9flBsXKVyUMMx_WLD_m7vj?usp=sharing

 <br>

-   - Once the `.rar` file with extension `.img` has been downloaded from the #firmware folder, we need to prepare our Micro SD card in a Micro SD card holder to insert it into our PC and flash it with the file we downloaded.
+   - Once the `.rar` file with extension `.img` has been downloaded from the Google Drive link, we need to prepare our Micro SD card in a Micro SD card holder to insert it into our PC and flash it with the file we downloaded.
    <br>

    - To flash the card, it is recommended to use the applications: `balenaEtcher` o `Raspberry Imager`.
 Depending on which flashing tool we select, we must: